Ratstail91/Project-Meteor/readme.md

-## Blue Harvest
+## Project Meteor

-Blue Harvest is an open source SDL/OpenGL dungeon crawler video game.
-All of the information about this game can be found in "Documentation/Game Design Document.doc”
+Project Meteor is an open source SDL/OpenGL dungeon crawler video game.
+All of the information about this game can be found in "Documentation/Game Design Document.docx”

 ## Instructions